ptdriscoll/klrn-news-uploader/README.md

   -UPLOAD PLAYLIST: Upload to KLRN Channel, then add to News Updates Playlist
   -PLAYLIST: Move most recently uploaded videos to News Updates Playlist

 By default, the program refers to the last saved text files.
-But to optionally archive a file for later use, such as when waiting a day or two to actualy upload the videos or move them into a playlist, then add an optional archive argument to namespace the file name:
+But to optionally archive a file, such as when waiting a day or two to actually upload videos or move them into the playlist, then add an archive argument to namespace the file name:

   -archive <date_or_something>
   -a <date_or_whatever>